Heritage and climate action in communities

 The Place Standard Tool is a way of assessing places.

-The Climate Change Impacts on Heritage Workshop is an interactive presentation which allows groups to learn about the climate emergency, look at how heritage is affected by climate change locally, regionally and on a global scale and think about how heritage can be preserved in their area.
+The climate change impacts on heritage workshop is an interactive presentation which allows groups to learn about the climate emergency, look at how heritage is affected by climate change locally, regionally and on a global scale and think about how heritage can be preserved in their area.

 This FREE workshop can be tailored specifically to each group.
 A session handout is provided with links to resources and a list of support that Keep Scotland Beautiful offers.

-Explore the potential impacts of climate change in your area workshop
+Explore the potential impacts of climate change in your area

 This session is a fun exercise that helps community groups to think about future possibilities for their local areas.

 We invite groups to close their eyes, relax and listen to a short voice recording that will take them on a journey around their local area, 10 years from now.
 As they move around the community in their minds, they're asked to observe what they see and hear.
-The recording lasts about 10 minutes.

-After the sound recording is finished, we ask them to make a few notes on anything of interest that they observed in their imagination.
+After the 10-minute recording is finished, we ask them to make a few notes on anything of interest that they observed in their imagination.
 We then ask everyone to share anything particularly useful or striking that this exercise has revealed.

-The Card Sort Activity allows community groups to:
+The card sort activity allows community groups to:

 - Review and select various actions to reduce the effect of climate change on heritage